rossetti/JSLBook/docs/11-AppDistributionFitting.md

 \caption{Histogram for Exponential Fit to Service Times}(\#fig:InputAnalyzerExpFit)
 \end{figure}

-Recall the discussion in Section \@ref(AppRNRV:subsec:MTSRV) concerning shifted distributions.
+Recall the discussion in Section \@ref(AppRNRV-subsec-MTSRV) concerning shifted distributions.
 Any distribution can have this additional parameter that shifts it along the x-axis.
 This can complicate parameter estimation procedures.
 The Input Analyzer has an algorithm which will attempt to estimate this